TULiberalArts/marcomm/pages/web-updates.md

 •	[Faculty Profile Form](https://form.jotform.us/70153507929156)

 ## Submit your information for campus LCD screens
 We provide design and deployment to university LCD screens in CLA-related buildings that can provide event or course promotion opportunities at no cost.
+To begin the process, please proceed to the linked form below. <br>
 •	[LCD Submission Form](https://form.jotform.us/70154361010136)

 ## Email Template Assistance